keiruu/Gua-Messenger-Chat-Bot/README.md

 # Gua - a messenger chat bot
-Gua is a messenger chat bot that retrieves my emails and sends it to me on messenger.
+Gua is a messenger chat bot that retrieves my emails from Google Classroom and sends it to me on messenger.
 (Code Only)

 The primary reason for its creation is so that I can view my emails via messenger.
 The problem was that our wifi was continuously dying and I can barely access anything using my mobile data except messenger.